FeaturesGoyaSiddis

 Konge or snails are turned into a sukka.

-For the main course, we started with the konge sukka, freshwater snails boiled first and then tossed with coconut, chillies and spices.
-There was kalalee (bamboo shoot) palya – the earthy shoots shredded along with the ubiquitous fresh coconut, quite reminiscent of a Coorg-style preparation.
-The baine gadde (fishtail palm) saaru is a thick curry of chunks of wild palm stem.
-Manjanna explains that the tree is only cut down when it is about to die (state laws prohibit it otherwise).
-“Inside is a soft pith, which we treat like grain, similar to ragi.
-The pith is pounded and soaked in water, which turns white.
-The heavier grains settle at the bottom.
-This is collected and sun-dried.
-One tree can give us close to a quintal (approximately 100 kilograms), and it is used regularly in making rotis, among other dishes,” he says.
+For mains, we begin with konge sukka: freshwater snails boiled, then tossed with coconut, chillies and spices.
+There was kalalee (bamboo shoot) palya, whose earthy shoots are shredded with fresh coconut, reminiscent of a Kodava-style preparation.
+The baine gadde (fishtail palm) saaru is a thick curry of wild palm stem.
+Manjanna explains that the tree is only cut down when it is about to die (state laws prohibit its felling).
+“Inside is a soft pith, treated like grain, much like ragi.
+It is pounded and soaked in water until it turns white.
+The heavier grains settle at the bottom and are sun-dried.
+One tree can yield close to a quintal (around 100 kg), which is used to make rotis and other dishes.” he says.

-Lajje mullu thambuli was a cooling, mildly spicy buttermilk with touch-me-not and Pennywort leaves.
-A mix of wild ferns, similar-looking to fiddlehead ferns, were given a modern twist, tossed in kokum butter and mustard seeds.
+Lajje mullu thambuli is a cooling, mildly spicy buttermilk with touch-me-not and Pennywort leaves.
+A mix of wild ferns, visually similar to fiddlehead ferns, were given a modern twist, tossed in kokum butter and mustard seeds.

-Mains included naati koli saaru (country chicken curry), a yedi curry (roasted mud crabs), mackerel, marinated with spices, peppers and vaate huli (monkey jack).
-Accompaniments included the kauili — a mix of sweet and savoury steamed cucumber mixed with rice rava, jaggery and cumin.
+Mains include naati koli saaru (country chicken curry), a yedi curry (roasted mud crabs), mackerel, marinated with spices, peppers and vaate huli (monkey jack).
+Accompaniments include kauili, a mix of sweet and savoury steamed cucumber mixed with rice rava, jaggery and cumin.

 Kauili is a sweet and savoury steamed cucumber mixed with rice rava, jaggery and cumin.

-For desserts, there was the beele obbattu (jackfruit seed flatbread), and menthe payasa, a milk payasam, with fenugreek, poppy seeds and cardamom, with a ghee tempering of cashew nuts.
+For dessert, there is beele obbattu (jackfruit seed flatbread), and menthe payasa, a milk payasam with fenugreek, poppy seeds and cardamom, with a ghee tempering of cashew nuts.

 Festive Celebrations

-I spoke to Savitha much after this pop-up - she was basking in the joy of a community wedding that had just taken place.
-Earlier, weddings were a community affair - family and relatives would come and divide the work.
+I speak to Savitha after the meal — she was basking in the afterglow of a community wedding that had just taken place.
+Earlier, weddings were a community affair; family and relatives would come together, and work would be divided.
 Now, everything is outsourced.
-“But, the Akki (rice) payasa always was and continues to be made in the bride’s house.
+“But, the Akki (rice) payasa always was, and continues to be, made in the bride’s house.
 We bring fresh paddy from the fields and use jaggery from the sugarcane we grow at home.”

 Manjanna speaks of another celebratory community congregation called Siddinyasa, which takes place in summer in Satanabailu near Ankola.
-The deity (comprising two black stones) is believed to have been brought by the original African community to India.“It is a secular celebration.
-One person from every Siddi household has to compulsorily attend.
-We have to take whatever we can afford to bring - rice, poultry, grains, etc and nothing is brought back.
+The deity comprises two black stones believed to have been brought by the original African community to India.“It is a secular celebration.
+One person from every Siddi household must attend.
+We have to take whatever we can afford to bring: rice, poultry, grains, etc and nothing is brought back.
 The festival runs for two days.
-Work is divided into three categories of food, worship, and cultural activities, and the groups take responsibility, discuss, and execute them together.
-There are Damami songs and dances, and now nearly 15,000 people gather, including people from other communities who come to see and participate,” explains Manjanna.
+Work is divided into three categories: food, worship, and culture.
+Each group takes responsibility, to plan and execute.
+There are Damami songs and dances, and now nearly 15,000 people gather, including people from other communities who come to watch and participate,” says Manjanna.

-Through conversations with Manjanna and the Siddi women, I learn that these the Siddi community, while still rooted in the forest is steadily redefining its future.
+Through conversations with Manjanna and the Siddi women, I learn that the Siddi community, while still rooted in the forest is steadfastly redefining what the future looks like, for themselves, and for the outside world they engage with.

 Ruth Dsouza Prabhu is an independent features journalist based in Bengaluru, India.
 She has been writing on food for almost two decades.
 Her work has appeared in New York Times, Al Jazeera, Mint Lounge, and Conde Nast Traveller, among others.